odrling/peony-twitter/README.rst

 Make sure to get your api keys and access tokens from `Twitter's application management page`_ and/or to `Authorize your client`_

-.. note:: the package name is peony and not peony-twitter

 .. code-block:: python

     import asyncio

-    # Note: the package name is peony and not peony-twitter
+    # NOTE: the package name is peony and not peony-twitter
     from peony import PeonyClient

     loop = asyncio.get_event_loop()